HISTORIAN, WRITER, SPEAKER

 I am a professional researcher of computers and video games.
 I bring historical, theoretical and feminist methods to the study of media objects and practices, with a special focus on everyday users and obsolete technology.

-I'm an Assistant Professor of Digital Media in the School of Literature, Media and Communication at Georgia Tech.
+Starting this fall, I will be an Assistant Professor of Media and Information Industries in the Department of Media, Culture, and Communication at New York University.

 Check out my PRACTICE 2016 talk about the making of Sierra On-Line's Mystery House, recently uploaded courtesy NYU's Game Center.

 Videos from COMMAND LINES: SOFTWARE, POWER & PERFORMANCE are now up on the Computer History Museum YouTube Channel.
 I co-organized COMMAND LINES in Spring 2017.